cohuebn/topic-stream/README.md

 - Deploy the `AccountStack` stack: `cdk deploy AccountStack --app "dotnet run --project TopicStream.Infrastructure -- --functions-project TopicStream.Functions"`
 - Deploy the `TopicStream` stack: `cdk deploy TopicStream --app "dotnet run --project TopicStream.Infrastructure -- --functions-project TopicStream.Functions"`

+## Destroying a Deployed Stack

+See the above section for context about the stacks.
+To destroy a stack, follow the same steps as the above section, except the last one.
+Instead, run:

+- Destroy all stacks: `cdk destroy --all --app "dotnet run --project TopicStream.Infrastructure -- --functions-project TopicStream.Functions"`
+- Destroy the TopicStream stack: `cdk destroy TopicStream --app "dotnet run --project TopicStream.Infrastructure -- --functions-project TopicStream.Functions"`

 ## Running Functional Tests

 This section describes how to run the [functional tests](./TopicStream.FunctionalTests/) against